jwplatta/greek_forge/README.md

 ## Overview

 Greek Forge uses gradient boosting algorithms to predict option Greeks based on historical data stored in PostgreSQL.
-The project provides a Flask API for serving predictions and is containerized with Docker for easy deployment.
+The project provides a FastAPI REST API for serving predictions and is containerized with Docker for easy deployment.

 ## Tech Stack